vahid-heidaripour/CPP-Playground/Design-Patterns/Prototype/README.md

     - hide the complexity of creating new instance from the user
     - which classes to create are specified at runtime

+### Downsides:
+    - copying an object can be complicated
+    - circular references class can not be cloned
+    - over use of this might affect the performance

 ### Compile:
 g++ -std=c++14 prototype.cpp